 - Project title

 - Project duration (in years)

 - Requested amount (in Japanese Yen JPY)

 - Organization legal name

 - Location

-- Primary contact [Prepopulated with contact info entered at registration you will have the option of adding additional contacts]
+- Primary contact [This individual will receive alerts from our system and communication from Takeda throughout the RFP process (and throughout the project duration if awarded).
+Prepopulated with contact info entered at registration you will have the option of adding additional contacts.]

-- Primary signatory [Prepopulated with primary contact info entered at registration you will have the option of adding a new or different signatory]
+- Primary signatory [This individual will be the signatory for the Consent Letter in Appendix D. In the online system this field is prepopulated with primary contact info entered at registration you will have the option of adding a new or different signatory]